Birth mothers in South Korea (international adoption): Activist groups

 Many birth mothers have recently been speaking out against the negative stigma toward unwed single mothers.
 One birth mother, Choi Hyong-sook, chose to raise her son alone.
 As a result, she was cut off from her family, and had severe difficulties finding a job.
-Choi has since been a leader in creating unwed mothers' associations, where birth mothers can join together to protest the South Korean government's policies regarding adoption.
+Choi has since been a leader in creating unwed mothers' associations, where birth mothers can join to protest the South Korean government's policies regarding adoption.
 The government established National Adoption Day on 11 May 2005 in an attempt to encourage domestic adoption.
 Choi and other birth mothers protested National Adoption Day by marching in a parade with other unwed mothers' organizations, defending the right of single mothers to raise their own children.

 Civil groups have come together to establish Single Mother's Day on 11 May, the same day as National Adoption Day.
 The goal is to celebrate single mothers and unwed birth mothers in a push to end social stigma and pressure the government to provide more financial support to unwed mothers, instead of focusing on funding orphanages and adoption agencies.
 Every year on Single Mother's Day, groups of activists, volunteers, birth mothers, and adoptees come together to show solidarity for the single mothers and the adoption community.

 In addition, the Korean Unwed Mothers Support Network, started by American adoptive father Richard Boas, advocates for better-funded welfare services from the South Korean government.
 Another organization, Truth and Reconciliation for the Adoption Community in Korea (TRACK), was established by Korean-born adoptees who wish to return to Korea and reduce the stigma around single mothers.
 TRACK aims to protect the human rights of adoptees and their families, especially children's rights to know and live with their family of origin.